TerribleDev/Untappd.Net/README.md

 ## Contributing

 * There are no special instructions, submit pull requests against the master branch.
-* Releases to nuget occur on successful master branch builds
+* Releases to nuget occur on successful release branch builds
+ * The only reason I do not publish on master, is because sometimes commits can just contain readme files, or unit tests changes that do not affect the nuget package

 ## TODO